hacker-club/home-automation/README.md

 We get fancier by introducing Home Assistant as a central directory of smart devices and Node-RED for automation.
 We will be able to say: "if the office motion detector senses somebody's presence, turn on the office light" or "turn on the AC if the bedroom temperature is over X degrees".

 ## Part 4
-It's all about data persistence and visualization.
-We will introduce the [InfluxDB](https://www.influxdata.com/) as a time-series database for storing our data over time and [Grafana](https://grafana.com/) for visually querying our data.
-These two new additions to our `docker-compose` file will play along nicely with the ones from step 2.
+Data persistence and visualization.
+We will introduce [InfluxDB](https://www.influxdata.com/) as a time-series database for storing our data long term and [Grafana](https://grafana.com/) for visually querying our data.
+These two new additions to our `docker-compose` file will play along nicely with the ones from step 3.

 ## Part 5
 Making it secure.
 We will remedy some of the security concessions we made in the name of simplicity.
 We will secure usernames and passwords, and make a case for denying all access through the public internet.
 We also briefly touch on VPNs and how they can help us.